scottmillers/Terraform/aws/eventbridge/01-lambda-atm/README.md

-# AWS EventBridge Prototype
+# AWS EventBridge Filter Prototype

-This prototype use the EventBridge rules to put ATM transactions into different Dynamodb tables.
+This prototype use EventBridge to filter ATM transactions and depending on the EventBridge rule put the transaction into different Dynamodb tables.

 ![Alt text](docs/images/architecture.svg)